Piano Recital: Winners of the Rahn Competition 2016

 - Allegro molto

 The sonata was described as “tonal, but highly dissonant”.
-However, to me, the most prominent characteristic of this sonata is its percussive nature—most obvious already at the very beginning, or in the fast movements in general.
+However, to me, the most prominent characteristic of this sonata is its percussive nature.
+This is most obvious already at the very beginning, or in the fast movements in general.

 I found Horváth’s playing to be technically excellent, virtuosic in the fast movements, especially in the very demanding Allegro molto.
-Occasionally, I expected more harshness in the articulation, though from the rear of the hall it was hard to judge whether this impression was caused be generous use of the sustain pedal, or by the acoustics, i.e., the reverberation of the venue.
+Occasionally, I expected more harshness in the articulation.
+However, from the rear of the hall it was hard to judge whether this impression was caused be generous use of the sustain pedal.
+Or, was it rather the acoustics, i.e., the reverberation of the venue?
 Should he have paid more attention to adapting his playing to the acoustics?

 The atmosphere in the middle movement somehow reminded me of Le gibet from Gaspard de la nuit by Maurice Ravel (1875 – 1937).
-Despite the inherently warm characteristics of the Steinway D in this venue (reinforced by the acoustics), the pianist managed to create the impression of a cold atmosphere in this movement.
-On the other hand, Horváth seemed to focus on the sostenuto character, while the pesante aspect appeared more episodic.
+The characteristics of the Steinway D in this venue are inherently warm.
+And that warmth is reinforced by the acoustics.
+Yet, the pianist managed to create the impression of a cold atmosphere in this movement.
+On the other hand, Horváth seemed to focus on the sostenuto character.
+The pesante aspect appeared more episodic.

 Overall, I should probably rather leave it to Hungarians to judge whether Benedek Horváth’s interpretation reflected Béla Bartók (perceived) intent!

-The Russian pianist Alexandra Sikorskaya (Александра Сикорская) was born 1990 in Norilsk, Province Krasnoyarsk (Northern Siberia), where she also received her first piano lessons at the local music school.
+The Russian pianist Alexandra Sikorskaya (Александра Сикорская) was born 1990 in Norilsk, Province Krasnoyarsk (Northern Siberia).
+There, she also received her first piano lessons at the local music school.
 From 2006 on she studied at the Moscow State College of Musical Performance F. Chopin (МГКМИ им. Ф.Шопена).
 In 2015 she completed her studies with Daniil Kopylov at the Moscow Tchaikovsky Conservatory.
-In September 2015, she started studying for the Master of Music Performance degree at the Lucerne School of Music, with Konstantin Lifschitz.
+In September 2015, Sikorskaya started studying for the Master of Music Performance degree at the Lucerne School of Music.
+Her teacher now was Konstantin Lifschitz.
 The third prize at the Rahn Competition 2016 is the most recent of several prizes that she earned over the past 8 years.
 Alexandra Sikorskaya started her program with a Russian composer: